 When it comes to product marketing, product marketing managers (PMMs) have a lot to do:

-As well as the above, product marketing managers are increasingly focused on certain tasks.
-According to research from the State of Product Marketing 2021 report, the top five responsibilities for product marketing managers are:
+As well as the above, product marketing managers are increasingly focused on certain tasks. five or more products, the top five responsibilities for product marketing managers are:

 - product positioning and messaging (92%),